These Are HORSE Teeth, Not HUMAN Teeth

 What is happening is decay of one or more of the pulp chambers of a tooth which will eventually cause a fracture of a part of that tooth.
+Think of a wedge splitting a log into fire wood.
 The upper 9’s are the most commonly affected.

-What I have found is that about 1 in every 20 horses I see has a tooth fracture which causes no problem in the horse other than occasionally the tooth fragment creates a painful rubbing ulcer in the cheek or tongue.
+What I have found is that about 1 in every 40 horses (or more) I see has a tooth fracture which causes no problem in the horse other than occasionally the tooth fragment creates a painful rubbing ulcer in the cheek or tongue.
 The tooth fragment is easily removed and the sharp edges are then smoothed.